UniMath/agda-unimath/src/synthetic-homotopy-theory/26-descent.lagda.md

-# Formalisation of the Symmetry Book - 26 descent
+# formalization of the Symmetry Book - 26 descent

 ```agda
 module synthetic-homotopy-theory.26-descent where